drhsqlite/fossil-mirror/www/env-opts.md

 then the default user name is "root".
 See the discussion of Fossil Username below for a lot more detail.

+`FOSSIL_SECURITY_LEVEL`: If set to any of the values listed below, additional measures for password security will be enabled (also see [How To Use Encrypted Repositories][encryptedrepos.wiki]):

+[encryptedrepos.wiki]: /doc/trunk/www/encryptedrepos.wiki

+  * _≥1_ &mdash; Do not remember passwords.

+  * _≥2_ &mdash; Use a scrambled matrix for password input.

 `FOSSIL_TCL_PATH`: When Tcl stubs support is configured, point to a specific file or folder containing the version of Tcl to load at run time.